Disaster Response and Aid

 Take good care of yourself.
 Ensuring that you are personally supported will better enable you to be there for your home community as time passes.
 Unfortunately, community needs will persist for a long time.
 Consider utilizing MIT resources focused on student support.

 Support Boston/Cambridge efforts and organizations.
-For example, there are several organizations that serve our Puerto Rican community members.
+For example, there are several organizations that serve our Puerto Rican community members that were well-positioned to offer support to local families impacted by Hurricane Maria in 2017.
 These organizations have local volunteer needs, are often connected to broader relief efforts, and can offer a sense of solidarity, community, and comfort.